Malta

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) for Malta stands at 50.6% in 2024, corresponding to a total fertility rate (TFR) of 1.02.
-This marks an increase of 3.2 percentage points from 2023.
-Over the past five years, the TFG has been on an upward trend, averaging 47.1% between 2020 and 2024.
-When compared to the 2000s average of 33.2%, the current figure has risen by approximately 17.4 percentage points.
-On a global scale, Malta ranks third among 38 countries for TFG levels.
+In 2024, Malta’s Birthgap Generational Indicator (TFG) stands at 50.6%, which corresponds to a total fertility rate (TFR) of 1.02.
+This figure has increased by 3.2 percentage points since 2023.
+Over the past five years, the TFG has been on an upward trend, averaging 47.1% from 2020 to 2024.
+Compared to the 2000s average of 33.2%, the current rate is about 17.4 percentage points higher.
+On a global scale, Malta ranks third out of 38 countries with one of the highest TFG levels, while within Europe, it holds the top position among 31 countries.

 | Year | TFG | Year | TFG |